 - The Bank strives to reduce the market risk through diversification of its risk exposures across currencies, markets and sectors. - The Bank proactively measures and monitors the market risk in all its risk exposures on a regular basis using appropriate measurement techniques. - The Bank has established a limit structure to monitor and control the market risk in its portfolio on daily basis.
 These limits are monitored on a regular basis and any exceptions to the limits are immediately dealt with. - The Bank carries out stress testing periodically to assess the effect of extreme movements in market variables. - The Bank, at all times, holds sufficient capital in order to meet the capital requirement of the CBB as well as maintaining a cushion to cover any adverse movements in the market risk factors. - At all times, the Bank will ensure that it follows the overall market risk strategy while taking any new market risk exposures.

 3.6.4 Market Risk Measurement Methodology

-The various techniques which are used by the Bank for the measurement, monitoring and control of market risk are as follows:
+The bank adopts various techniques which are used by the Bank for the measurement, monitoring and control of market risk and include Variance covariance Value at Risk (VAR) for FX risk.